shivam-880/til/docker.md

 $ docker run --rm -i -v=named-data-volume:/tmp/ghost busybox find /tmp/ghost
 ```

+**Note**: This will also rid the container created from the image.
+In other words, container won't be listed under `docker ps -a`.

 ## Follow container logs
 ```sh
 $ docker logs -f mywebsite_dropbox-ghost-technology_1